fdrandolfi/resw-boilerplate/README.md

 ### Watch
 Run `npm run watch` for wake up all servers & listen the builders for changes on realtime.

+### Linter
+Run `npm run lint` for scan all project and get standards-based code review.

 ---